angulardart/site-angulardart/src/_articles/low-level-html/embedding-in-html.md

 you can use the [pub package manager](/tools/pub).
 Here's how:

-1. Add the following to your application's pubspec.yaml, replacing the version range with the appropriate version:
+1. Add the following to your app's pubspec.yaml, replacing the version range with the appropriate version:

        dependencies: